Get Free Solar Panel Quotes

 Before you get started, it’s always good to talk to a professional.
 They can help you work out the specifics of your situation and make sure you get the right setup for your needs.

-There are several deciding factors for the number of solar panels you’ll need to heat your swimming pool, like the size of your pool, the average temperature in your area, and how warm you’d like the pool to be.
+There are several deciding factors for the number of solar panels you’ll need to heat your swimming pool, like the size of your pool, the average temperature, and how warm you’d like the pool to be.

 Here’s a comparison of the average costs for a minimum 50% coverage level for different standard pool sizes: